K4kug3n/NTH/README.md

 </div>

-# N-th Renderer
+# Nth

-N-th Renderer is a toy renderer created to learn Vulkan and Render practice in general.
+Nth (for "N-th project") is a toy project for learning purpose.
+Currently include a simple Vulkan renderer in real time with work in progress architecture.
+May include other tool help scene creation in future.